 Our scientific results are applied to global-scale conservation policy.
-For instance, governments that are parties of the Convention on Biological Diversity (CBD) must assess how well they are conserving and managing ecosystems according to international targets such as the convention’s Aichi 2020 Targets.
+For instance, governments that are parties to the Convention on Biological Diversity (CBD) must assess how well they are conserving and managing ecosystems according to international targets such as the convention’s Aichi 2020 Targets.
 Unfortunately, these Aichi targets are more influenced by politics than science, and thus target far lower than what is required.